paloni-dotcom/Python-API-Challenge/README.md

 # Python-API-Challenge- What's the Weather like?

+How to manipulate data to find ideal vacation spots across the globe?
+Let me show you!

-## WeatherPy
+## Part 1.
+WeatherPy

-In this example, I created a Python script to visualize the weather of 500+ random (non-repeating) cities across the world of varying distance from the equator.
+In this part, I have created a Python script to visualize the weather of 500+ random (non-repeating) cities across the world of varying distance from the equator.
 I have used a simple Python library- citipy- and the OpenWeatherMap API, to create a representative model of weather across world cities and performing a weather check on each of the cities using a series of successive API calls.

 The two objectives of this exercise are: